liorfranko/home-assistant-mcp/README.md

 - `updateDashboardYaml`: Updates a dashboard's configuration by modifying YAML files
 - `deleteDashboardYaml`: Deletes a dashboard by removing its YAML file and references

 These tools require that the MCP has access to the Home Assistant configuration directory, which should be specified using the `HA_CONFIG_DIR` environment variable.

+## Architectural & Design Patterns

+- Modular, domain-driven tool architecture (REST and WebSocket separation)
+- Dedicated files for event and service WebSocket tools
+- Explicit tool registration in `src/index.ts`
+- Strong typing and validation throughout
+- Observer and event emitter patterns for real-time event handling
+- Factory and strategy patterns for tool creation and API interaction
+- Singleton pattern for WebSocket client
+- Comprehensive error handling and automated testing
+- All tests pass after the latest refactor
+- Project is fully operational and modularized, with no critical issues